nellyzulkiflee/SC1015_Project_2023/README.md

     6. Train the Logistic Regression and make preditions on the testing set

-    7. Print the confusion matrix and classificatin report
+    7. Print the confusion matrix and classification report

     8. Print the accuracy score